datdotorg/datdot-service/README.md

 install dependencies
 `npm install`

+To run the service, you will also need to run the [datdot-substrate](https://github.com/playproject-io/datdot-substrate) chain

+clone
+`git clone `git clone https://github.com/playproject-io/datdot-substrate.git`

+build
+`cargo build -p datdot-node --release`

+purge storage
+`./target/release/datdot-node purge-chain --dev`

 ### Running

-Currently you can only run the scenarios, stored in /lab folder.

-To run a scenario, run `node lab/scenarios/<some-scenario>`, for example `DEBUG=*,-hypercore-protocol node lab/scenarios/mvp-1.js `.

 We are using scenarios to debug the flow.
-Current scenarios are working only with the chain simulation (simulate-chain.js).
+This scenario is part of our first milestone (Phase 1).

+1. To run the chain and the service process at once use the command `node cli.js` (recommended)

+2. To run the chain and the service process individually, use:

+$`DEBUG=*,-hypercore-protocol node lab/scenarios/mvp-1.js` (for [datdot-service](https://github.com/playproject-io/datdot-service))
+$`.target/release/datdot-node --dev` ([datdot-substrate](https://github.com/playproject-io/datdot-substrate))

+3. To re-run the scenario, you will need to purge the chain storage (for `./target/release/datdot-node purge-chain --dev`)

 ## License